 - 1. Download Anaconda.
 We recommend downloading Anaconda's latest Python 3 version (currently Python 3.5). - 2.
-Install the version of Anaconda, which you downloaded. - 3.
+Install the version of Anaconda which you downloaded, following the instructions on the download page. - 3.
 Congratulations, you have installed Jupyter Notebook.
 To run the notebook: